-- Store the shingles in a warm location right up until you are ready to transport them to your roof.
+- Store the shingles in a warm location until you are ready to transport them to your roof.

-- Efficiently cluster the shingles together on a cart to transport them quickly, and with less likelihood of them cracking as a result of too much handling.
+- Efficiently cluster the shingles together on a cart to transport them quickly and with less likelihood of them cracking due to too much handling.

 - Apply a conservative amount of adhesive to the back of the shingles to help them stay in place and protect them from high winds, and firmly adhere the shingles to the roof’s surface.

-- Avoid keeping your shingles in direct sunlight right before installation, as they will become very difficult to work with once they acquire heat.
+- Avoid keeping your shingles in direct sunlight before installation, as they will become challenging to work with once they acquire heat.

-Ideally, the best temperature and conditions under which to work on a roofing project or installation would be around 55 degrees, with mild humidity, low wind speeds, and no rain.
-However, when in doubt, don’t hesitate to call your local Bay Area roofing company for further advice and assistance!
+Ideally, the best temperature and conditions to work on a roofing project or installation would be around 55 degrees, with mild humidity, low wind speeds, and no rain.
+However, don’t hesitate to get a quote here for or call us at (800) 794-7444 for roof installation temperature.